 Mom was right.
 Breakfast is the most important meal of the day.
-You cannot afford to miss it for many reasons, but here are three which come from recent medical research:
+You cannot afford to miss it for many reasons.
+Here are three, which come from reliable medical research.

-3. Skipping breakfast doesn’t reduce one’s daily calorie intake.
+Skipping breakfast doesn’t reduce one’s daily calorie intake.
 The truth is if you skip you will more than make up for it later in the day.
-But those who eat breakfast find it easier to resist high fat foods during the day.
+But those who eat breakfast find it easier to resist high-fat foods during the day.
 It remains a well-known fact that breakfast boosts metabolism all day and fires up your brain cells for faster, clearer thinking.

-Make it convenient.
-If breakfast is time consuming and complicated you are not likely to stick with it.
+If breakfast is time-consuming and complicated you are not likely to stick with it.
 Have on hand “grab and go” breakfast items that are both tasty and affordable.

 If you are tired of cereal, made-from-scratch healthy muffins are a perfect solution for your breakfast dilemma.

 Generally, muffin batter needs to be baked as soon as mixed.
 Or, you can make the batter and follow the instructions for filling the paper- or foil-lined cups, but instead of putting them into the pre-heated oven, pop the pans into the freezer.

 When the muffins are frozen hard, transfer them to a plastic bag or freezer container; write the baking temperature on the bag so you don’t have to search for the recipe again later.